curioushieu/curioushieu-ed/content/_index.md

-# welcome to my digital garden! 🌻
+# hi, I'm hieu! 🌻

-my goal is to destigmitize open discussion of mental health healing, & develop strong coping strategies for living with ADHD & CPTSD.
+my goal is to destigmitize open discussion of mental health healing, and develop strong coping strategies for living with ADHD & CPTSD.